Serbian Spruce - Picea omorika

-Native to the Serbia/Bosnia region, this now endangered species is down to the last 3,500 to 5,000 mature individuals in a small geographical area.
+Native to the Serbia/Bosnia region, this now endangered species is down to its last 3,500 to 5,000 mature individuals in its small native geographical area.

-In 2007 (and again in 2010), as part of the Bedgebury Conifer Conservation Programme, a joint seed collecting expedition was set up with the Royal Botanical Gardens Edinburgh and the Pinetum.
+In 2007 (and again in 2010), as part of the Bedgebury Conifer Conservation Programme, a joint seed-collecting expedition was set up between the Royal Botanical Gardens Edinburgh and Bedgebury.
 The seeds from those expeditions gave us vital knowledge about this species and working with local tree experts has moved this tree from a vulnerable status to endangered.
-This is the only expedition where the risk assessment included danger from landmines!
+This is the only expedition to date where the risk assessment included danger from landmines!

 This was one of the first trees planted at Bedgebury and we have now planted over 250, all from wild collected specimen.
 The seed has also been stored in the Millenium Seed Bank Partnership to help its conservation.